Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 \subsection{Magnetization}

-The temperature dependence of magnetic susceptibility $\chi (T)$ ($= M/H$) of Cu(Ampy)ClBr measured in an applied field of $\mu_0 H =$ 100 Oe is shown in Fig \ref{F3}(a).
+The temperature dependence of the magnetic susceptibility $\chi (T)$ ($= M/H$) of Cu(Ampy)ClBr measured in an applied field of $H =$ 100 Oe and 10 kOe is shown in Fig. \ref{F3}(a) and left $y$-axis of \ref{F3}(b) respectively.
 We observed no thermal hysteresis between the zero-field-cooled (ZFC) and field-cooled (FC) curves which indicates the absence of any frozen spins.
 No obvious signature of magnetic LRO is seen down to 0.4 K. At high temperatures, $\chi (T)$ follows the standard paramagnetic behavior and then, with decreasing temperature, it shows a broad and weak maximum around $T \simeq$ 9 K, qualitatively similar to other chain systems, characteristic of low-dimensional systems featuring short-range ordering.

-We first analyze the high$-T$ susceptibility data ($150-300$ K) using the Curie-Weiss (CW) law $\chi (T) = \chi_0 + C/(T-\theta_{CW})$ (see Fig \ref{F3}(b)).
+We first analyze the high$-T$ susceptibility data ($150-300$ K) using the Curie-Weiss (CW) law $\chi (T) = \chi_0 + C/(T-\theta_{CW})$ (see Fig. \ref{F3}(b)).
 The value of temperature-independent susceptibility is $\chi_0 = -1.28 \times10^{-4}$ cm$^3$/mol, which includes van Vleck paramagnetic susceptibility $\chi_{VV}$ and core diamagnetic susceptibility $\chi_{dia}$.
 Adding the core diamagnetic susceptibilities of the individual ions \cite{Bain}, the calculated total diamagnetic susceptibility $\chi_{dia}$ turns out to be $\thickapprox -1.4 \times10^{-4}$ cm$^3$/mol for Cu(Ampy)ClBr.
 Deducting $\chi_{dia}$ from $\chi_{0}$ gives us the Van Vleck susceptibility $\chi_{VV} \simeq 0.12 \times 10^{-4}$ cm$^3$/mol, resulting from the second derivative of the free energy under the influence of magnetic field.
 This is about ten times smaller than inferred values in other Cu-based systems.
 The CW fit yields $C =$ 0.40 cm$^3$ K/mol and a negative Curie-Weiss temperature of $\theta_{CW} \approx -9(1)$ K, which can be attributed to the predominance of antiferromagnetic (AF) exchange interactions between the Cu$^{2+}$ spins.
 The value of $C$ allows estimating the effective moment $\mu_{eff} = (3k_{B}C/N_{A}\mu ^{2}_{B})^{1/2}$ as 1.79 $\mu _B$/Cu, where $N_A$ is the Avogadro's number and $\mu_B$ is the Bohr magneton.
 This value of $\mu_{eff}$ is in good agreement with the theoretical value (1.73 $\mu _B$/Cu) for the free ion moment of $S = 1/2$ Cu$^{2+}$ ion.